kwizl/smartphone-ecom/README.md

 # SmartPhone Shop
-It is a web application where people people can purchase smartphones online
+It is a web application where people people can purchase smartphones online.
+It is built using Microservice Architecture and uses Ocleot API Gateway Pattern to consume the varius APis.

 ## Built With